niccolo-bucciantini/XNS4.0/README.md

-Last version of XNS as of 21/10/2021.
+Last version of XNS as of 13/04/2022.
-Last correction: corrected the DR of the grid at the boundaries.
-This allows to have correct boundary conditions at infinity.
+Last correction: error ffor the electric filed